NSLS-II-BMM/BeamlineManual/manage.rst

 	  At this time, some additional adjustments of the mirrors will be required to optimize focus at the XAS position.

 #.
-If the beam has recently been focused at the XRD station, you may
+If the beam has recently been focused at the XRD station, you will
-   also need to adjust the bender on M2 to optimize vertical focus at the XAS station.
+   also need to adjust the bender on M2 to optimize vertical focus at the XAS station (or vice versa).
 This is best done with the small CCD camera sitting in the XAS sample stage.

 #.
 Again, iterating the optimization of the rocking curve and slit
    height might be necessary.